 A microscope is a magnifying instrument used to visualize things that are too small to be seen by the naked eye.
 A light microscope uses visible light.
-The working mechanism of light microscope has different parts of a compound microscope work together to magnify the final image.
+The working mechanism of light microscope has different parts of a compound microscope working together to magnify the final image.

-For the magnification of an object, light projects through an opening on the stage.
+The working mechanism of light microscope includes projection of light through an opening on the stage.
 Then the projected light hits the specimen (object) and enters the objective lens (lens close to the object).
 An image is created, which becomes an object for the ocular lens (eyepiece).
 Then the ocular lens re-magnifies the image.

 Step 1: Illuminator provides the light